Pau1fitz/react-interview/readme.md

 <p>Exercises</p>

 ----
-- Write an HOC that reverses it’s input
+- Write an HOC that reverses it’s input.
-- Write an HOC that supplies data from an API to it’s Passed Component
+- Write an HOC that supplies data from an API to it’s Passed Component.
 - Write an HOC that implements shouldComponentUpdate to avoid reconciliation.
 - Write an HOC that uses React.Children.toArray to sort the children passed to it's Passed Component.